Sparxx/Ori/README.md

 by the user even in other discords will be scraped - if you add server ID it will limit it to only those servers

-#### Blacklist:
+#### Blacklist & Whitelist:

-Blacklist uses golang regex format
+uses golang regex format

 you can go [here](https://regex101.com/) to test your regex

 in blacklisted words, you do not have to input (i?) or chain your words with "|", its automatically done

+same applies to whitelisted words

-format example is ['\bword1\b', 'word2', 'word3']
+format example is ['word1', 'word2', 'word3']

-You also have the freedom to metacharacters to your words for better filtering
+You also have the freedom to add metacharacters to your words for better filtering

+#### Proxies:

+In proxies folder, create any text file - can be named whatever - and put IP:PORT or IP:PORT:USER:PASS proxies - Can use SOCKS5 for some modules

+For telegram, both HTTP and SOCKS5 are supported - Some http proxies may not work - SOCKS5 worked every time extremely well in testing

+Use HTTP for everything else including copytrade utility scrapers

+#### Eth Scrapers*:

+Eth scrapers will scrape ethereum token addresses with the same filters and setup as the sol modules.
+Ori will send the token to maestro or bananagun so make sure you have them set up to just receive a token address and run

+#### Copytrade Utils*:

+**IMPORTANT**:

+All scrapers allow the selection of a text file of tokens/wallets from misc folder or you can copy/paste a list or single token in

+For large lists, it is recommended to use proxies.
+ISP's work very well since all sites have mild cloudflare.
+Resi's work but for very large lists they struggle, not ideal

+For small lists you can run local on normal scraper modules - For pumpfun top traders proxies are highly recommended

+**MODULES**":

+Pumpfun top traders  - All trade stats for pumpfun coins pre-bonding

+Top Traders - Scrapes top traders for a coin(s)

+Wallet Stats - Fetches stats for a wallet(s) including winrate, buys, sells, pnl, etc..